easytarget/PrintEye/README.md

 * Only displays very basic info: Status, tool and bed activity + temperature, pct printed (when printing)
  * This is it.. the displays are less then an 2cm in size and I will not overload them with info
-* Sends `M408 S0` requests for basic data and then proceses the Json reply
+* Sends `M408 S0` status requests to the controller and then proceses the Json reply
  * Uses the auxillary UART port on 32bit controllers (eg Duet)
  * Uses Jsmn (jasmin) to process lots of Json in a smallish footprint
 * Also responds to some 'config' Json:
- * timeout, update speed, brightness, and more
+ * timeout, update speed, brightness, and more, see below
 * Sleep mode when controller reports status 'O' (PSU off, configurable)
 * Activity LED that blinks on incoming data (brightness configurable)
 * Pause button with 200ms hold-down/fatfinger delay. (configurable, disableable)